abirkel/Vespera/README.md

 ### Maccel Integration

 [Maccel](https://github.com/Gnarus-G/maccel) is a Linux kernel driver that provides customizable mouse acceleration, similar to what's available on Windows and macOS.
-Vespera integrates maccel directly into the immutable image:
+Vespera integrates maccel directly into the immutable image with:

-- **Kernel Module**: Built from source during image creation and integrated into the kernel module tree
+- **Kernel Module**: Built from source and integrated into the kernel module tree
 - **CLI Tool**: Rust-based command-line interface for configuring acceleration curves
 - **TUI Interface**: Interactive terminal UI for easy configuration (`maccel tui`)
-- **Auto-loading**: Kernel module loads automatically at boot via `/etc/modules-load.d/`
+- **Auto-loading**: Kernel module loads automatically at boot
-- **Udev Rules**: Proper device permissions configured for mouse input access
 - **User Access**: Non-root access via `maccel` group membership
-- **Multi-Stage Build**: Build tools kept out of final image for minimal size

-The integration uses a multi-stage Docker build:
-1. **Builder Stage**: Compiles kernel module and CLI from source with all build dependencies
-2. **Final Stage**: Copies only the built artifacts (kernel module + binary) into the Aurora base
-3. **Configuration**: Sets up module loading, udev rules, and group permissions

-This approach ensures maccel is fully integrated and ready to use immediately after installation, without requiring DKMS or runtime compilation.
+This ensures maccel is fully integrated and ready to use immediately after installation, without requiring DKMS or runtime compilation.

-### Automated Builds
-- **Daily Checks**: Automatically checks for Aurora and maccel updates
-- **Smart Building**: Only builds when upstream changes are detected
-- **GitHub Actions**: Fully automated CI/CD pipeline
-- **Container Registry**: Built images published to GitHub Container Registry

 ## Configuration